panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 type: post
 ---

-[JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON), which is a simple format of structured data, has become a popular format to send data over the network.
+[JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) is popular format to send data over the network.

 Here's an example of JSON containing an object with props and values: